 As a dancer and performing artist storytelling has always been at the core of my life’s work and embedded in my artistry.
-Working specifically with digital photography I love capturing moments that allow me to freeze a subject in time.
-I’m most drawn to photographing people of color to highlight and narrate the stories of individuals who shape our global culture but often don’t get credited for their cultural contributions.
-I love being able to capture these provocative images of people of color, and in doing so I feel it allows us POC a way to take back our power and to frame us as we see ourselves and not how history has so often inaccurately depicted us.
+Working with digital photography, mixed media & performative art I'm able to capture moments that allow me to freeze a subject in time.
+I’m most drawn to photographing and showcasing people of color to highlight and narrate the stories of individuals who shape our global culture but often don’t get credited for their cultural contributions.
+I love being able to capture these provocative images and ideals of people of color, and in doing so I feel it allows us, the black community a way to take back our power and to frame us as we see ourselves and not how history has so often inaccurately depicted us.

 Starting and completing the first half of his higher education at The Art Institute of Philadelphia and finishing the second half of his higher education at Norfolk State University.
 His career as a dancer and performing artist started while acquiring his BA of Fine Arts with a focus in fashion marketing.
-The opportunity to tour and book work as a dancer were opened and he would share the stage with international recording artist such as Mario, Monica, T.R.U, Carl Thomas, Cheri Dennis and many more.
+The opportunity to tour and book work as a dancer were opened and he would share the stage with international R&B recording artist such as Mario, Monica, T.R.U, Carl Thomas, Cheri Dennis and many more.

 Darryl has since danced in Off-Broadway Show "Cain and Able" starring multi-platinum recording artist Grammy winner Fred Hammond.
 He has also served as Creative Director and choreographed theater productions with Atlantic Records recording artist and song writer Darrell "Tank" Babbs as well as Aunjanue Ellis from the HBO Series "Lovecraft Country," along with many other stage productions and photoshoots.
 Mr. Walker has also worked on indie film "Incomplete" overseeing costume and wardrobe design for the film and its entire cast.
 For three seasons Darryl Dwayne worked as an entertainment news correspondent for the TV show "Montage," which aired in several markets on TV.
 Those markets broadcasted in Atlanta Georgia, Virginia, Washington DC, Northern Virginia, Fresno California, and New York City.
 Working for Montage allowed Darryl to further cultivate his skill set behind and in front of the camera.
 Darryl continues to teach master dance classes, choreograph, and work on film and television productions.